elkcityhazard/on-point-cutlery/content/services/mobile-knife-sharpening.md

 ---
 title: Mobile Knife Sharpening
 description: "Our highly skilled sharpening technicians come to you and sharpen on premise.
 No need to packaged your knives or tools.
-We handle your equipment for you."
+No need to waste time dropping off and waiting for your tools and knives to be sharpened."
 date: 2021-01-22
 ---